morleym/furtive-handbook/docs/format-swiss.md

 * Swiss guarantees plenty of matches
 * Make sure the rules of *your* Swiss competition are clearly communicated in advance
   * Everyone should know what it means to advance/win.
 Is it reaching a certain point in standings?
 Is it getting a certain record threshold?
+  * Everyone should also know how pairings work, and tiebreakers (if applicable)
   * Consider setting aside time for Q&A beforehand

 #### Seeding

-* Swiss does not rely *heavily* on good seeding
+* Swiss does not 'hard require' seeding but it plays an important role (so make sure you seed as well as possible)
   * Good seeding has its largest impact in round 1
-  * Good seeding creates useful pairing numbers
+  * Good seeding creates useful pairing numbers, which will impact pairings each round

 #### Scheduling & Logistics

-* Swiss supports ties!
+* Swiss supports ties, which means it supports esports titles that have ties (like FIFA).
 Because Swiss can be used as a non-eliminating format, and ties on the standings can be broken by various means, individual matches/games can have tied results
 * Swiss, like Round-Robin, requires adequate setups to play all matches at once (otherwise it will have a significantly long runtime)
 * Swiss matchups cannot be determined in advance, so you need to have quick turnaround from round to round (in informing everyone of the next round's matches) to prevent delays
+  * This communication needs to go both to competitors and to Broadcast when applicable
 * Be on top of getting matches started!
-A single delayed match will hold up the entire upcoming round.
+A single delayed match can hold up the entire upcoming round.
-* Swiss can have meaningless matches in later rounds, so be wary of potential sandbagging.
-Using a record-based cutoff for advancement/elimination will usually prevent this (but will reduce number of guaranteed matches for competitors)
+* Swiss can have meaningless matches in later rounds, so be wary of potential sandbagging
+  * Using a record-based cutoff for advancement/elimination will usually prevent this (but will reduce number of guaranteed matches for competitors)
 * Using bracketing software to generate pairings for each round is much faster than by hand.
 However, make sure you know *how* the software is generating pairings beforehand, and that it matches your expectations.

 ### Broadcast